Is Decaf Coffee a Diuretic? Does Decaffeinated Coffee Dehydrate You?

 Possible reasons include:

-Decaf Coffee vs Regular Coffee: Hydration Comparison
+Decaf Coffee vs Regular Coffee: Hydration ComparisonÂ

-| Beverage | Diuretic Effect |
+Drink | Diuretic Effect | Hydration Impact |

-| Regular coffee | Mild and temporary |
+Regular coffee | Mild and temporary | Usually not dehydrating in normal amounts |

-| Energy drinks | Moderate to high |
+Energy drinks | May be stronger due to high caffeine | Use carefully |

 Does Decaf Coffee Make You Poop?

-Yes, decaf coffee can stimulate bowel movements.
+Yes, decaf coffee may still stimulate bowel movements in some people.

 Health Benefits of Decaf Coffee